 HHA requires our parents/guardians to maintain up-to-date health records at HHA.
-Every student must have up-to-date information on their online medical account, along with an updated immunization record.
+Every student must have an up-to-date Health History and Emergency Care Plan and Immunization Record.
 Note: HHA reserves and acts on the right to refuse care for children while parents/guardians are noncompliant with records requirements.